Kinga Wojdalska - Violist

 Kinga has also participated in many significant festivals such as Encuentro de Santander (Spain) and Musethica (France, Spain).
 Besides this, she regularly takes part in music courses and viola masterclasses, where she can play for and learn from great musicians such as Lawrence Power and Maxim Rysanov.
 In 2017, Kinga received a full scholarship from the Ministry of Culture and National Heritage, the Government of Canada and Morningside Music Bridge Foundation to participate in a one month music programme in Boston.
 She worked under the direction of Teng Li, Yu Jin, Ori Kam and Kim Kashkashian which gave her an opportunity to develop her musical versatility.

-2nd Prize in the string category 19-22yo in the VI Odin International Music Online Competition
+2nd Prize in the VI Odin International Music Online Competition

 Hattori Foundation scholarship prize